Things to know about the shooting at the Kansas City Chiefs' Super Bowl celebration

-KANSAS CITY, Mo. — (AP) — Gunfire erupted at the Kansas City Chiefs' Super Bowl celebration Wednesday, leaving one woman dead and more than 20 people injured, including children.
+KANSAS CITY, Mo. — (AP) — The shooting after the Kansas City Chiefs' Super Bowl celebration that killed one woman and injured more than 20 people appears to have stemmed from a dispute, police said Thursday.

 Shots rang out at the end of the celebration outside the city's historic Union Station.
 Fans had lined the parade route and some even climbed trees and street poles or stood on rooftops to watch as players passed by on double-decker buses.
 The team said all players, coaches and staffers and their families were "safe and accounted for" after the shooting.